IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 ```

 Main Flow

-TODO: Move to Use Case Section (put on top)

 1. (Optional) The Authorization Client fetches the metadata document from the Authorization Server to detect the relevant authorization endpoints and supported grant types.